Here are how to use fjoin() functions.

 =A2.fjoin(STATEID=A3.find(STATEID)) |

-Use the syntax k=w to associate table sequence A3 and pseudo table A2 through the latter’s foreign key STATEID, and return a pseudo table by assigning corresponding referencing records in A3 to A2’s foreign key and nulls to the non-matching records.
-Below is content of the returned pseudo table:
+Define a computation on A2’s pseudo table, which will use syntax k=w to associate table sequence A3 and pseudo table A2 through the latter’s foreign key STATEID, assign corresponding referencing records in A3 to A2’s foreign key and nulls to the non-matching records, and return a new pseudo table:

 |